snagimmo/qmk_shooter/docs/guide_other_en.md

 ## 1-3.
 Preparation is done

-At this time, your `qmk_firmware/keyboards/YOUR_KEYBOARD` directory should look like the structure below.
+Now, your `qmk_firmware/keyboards/YOUR_KEYBOARD` directory should look like a structure as follows:

 ```bash
 YOUR_KEYBOARD